-Construction and operation activities associated with the TSP are not expected to result in impacts to groundwater hydrology.
+Construction and operation activities associated with the recommended plan are not expected to result in impacts to groundwater hydrology.
 In addition, no groundwater withdrawals are anticipated for the project.
-No apparent public, private, or industrial water wells registered with the TWDB (2017) would be destroyed and/or affected by the TSP based on their proximal distances and completed depths below surface grade.
+No apparent public, private, or industrial water wells registered with the TWDB (2017) would be destroyed and/or affected by the recommended plan based on their proximal distances and completed depths below surface grade.